pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 there may be some overal with the solutions that can be used to support GPUs in native binaries.

-## Platform approaches for dealing with multiple architectures

-Three approaches have emerged for handling multiple CPU architectures.
+Three approaches have emerged on operating systmes that have a need to manage multiple CPU architectures:

 ### Multiple binaries

 The minimal solution is to distribute multiple binaries.
-This is the approach that was used by Windows NT, and is currently supported by Linux.
+This is the approach that is by Windows and Linux.
 At time of distribution, an installer or other downloadable artefact is provided for each supported platform, and it is up to the user to select and download the correct artefact.

 ### Archiving

 The approach taken by Android is very similar to the multiple binary approach, with some affordances and tooling to simplify distribution.

-When building an Android project, each target architecture is compiled independently.
+By default Android projects use Java/Kotlin, which produces platform independent code.
+However, it is possible to use non Java/Kotlin libraries by using JNI and the Android NDK (Native Development Kit).
+If a project contains native code, a separate compilation pass is performed for each architecture.

 If a native binary library is required to compile the Android application, a version must be provided for each supported CPU architecture.
 A directory layout convention exists for providing a binary for each platform, with the same library name.
-This yields an independent final binary (APK) for each CPU architecture.
-When running locally, a CPU-specific APK will be uploaded to the simulator or test device.

-This approach can be supported with a conventional "single platform wheel" approach.
-A library developer can package a wheel for each Android CPU architecture they wish to support; the Android project will install a CPU-architecture appropriate wheel when the compiler pass for that archictecture is performed.
-The only complication is that process of installing wheels will involve a dependency resolution pass on each supported platform; this could potentially lead to a situation where a single application has different versions of a Python library on different architectures.

-To simplify the process of distributing the application, at time of publication, a single Android App Bundle (AAB) is generated from the multiple CPU-specific APKs.
-This AAB contains binaries for all platforms that can be uploaded to an app store.

-When an end-user requests the installation of an app, the app store strips out the binary that is appropriate for the end-user's device.
+The final binary artefact produced for Android distrobution uses this same directory convention.
+A "binary" on Android is an APK (Android Application Package) bundle; this is effectibely a ZIP file with known metadata and structure; internally, there are subfolders for each supported CPU architecture.
+This APK is bundled into AAB (Android Application Bundle) format for upload to an app store; at time of installation, a CPU-specific APK is generated and provided to the end-user for installation.

 ### Fat binaries